 Employee Record Holds

-The original design did not consider locking down single or multiple employee records in the case of an actionable incident that required them to be secured for legal purposes, such as a tax audit.
+In the case of an actionable incident necessitating a legal hold on records such as a tax audit, the custom application places a hold on the affected employee records.
+This prevents access and modification except to authorized customer representatives.
 We leveraged a previously developed Armedia tool, which can lock one to many types of records, and it prevents modifications and deletions.

 Mass Update